zackw/header-survey/README.md

 prepend the word "embedded" to the category.
 (For instance, Android and iOS should both be categorized "embedded Unix".)

 Send a pull request for your `h-` file and your changes to `prereqs.ini`.
+If you find that you need to modify `scansys.py` itself, we're glad to take patches for that too, but please be aware that it's meant to work with any version of Python all the way back to 2.0 (which came out in 2001).

 ## Baseline Lists